textlint/textlint/src/README.md

 ## Core

-Process file/text wanted to lint/fix
+Process file/text wanted to lint/fix.
+After all, return a `TextLintResult` or `TextLintFixResult`

 - `core/` directory
 - textlint-core.js